Tips for a single use plastic reduced travel

 So lets go, my favorite “must have” for a plastic reduced or plastic free travel:

-Also you can buy bottles with filter: “Water-to-Go filters reduce the volume of contaminants in water by over 99.9%. ” Perfect for holidays in countries where you normally can´t drink from tap.
+You can also buy bottles with a filter: “Water-to-Go filters reduce the volume of contaminants in water by over 99.9%. ” Perfect for holidays in countries where you normally can´t drink from tap.
 Now you can!!!
 Check them out on WaterToGo and get 15% of all products with the Code HAPPY15 (only on the EU website)(filter bundle excluded).

 Or if you are from outside of the EU get one on Amazon-> WaterToGo*